earthgecko/skyline/docs/overview.rst

 the Active Brownian Motion of a time series - https://github.com/blue-yonder/tsfresh/pull/143#issuecomment-272314801

+In addition to these two methods of similarity search Skline also uses `mass_ts` to find similar motifs in trained patterns.

 This results in an anomaly detection/deflection system which enables the user to very simply label time series and train Skyline on the peaks and troughs and the expected Active Brownian Motion or best effort thereof.